-If you’re on a low carb diet and miss noodles and pasta, or are just watching the calories and so are cutting back on carby portions, behold konjac noodles – also known as shirataki or no-calorie noodles – your new best friend.
-But what exactly is konjac?
-How many calories do they contain?
+If you’re on a low-carb diet and miss noodles and pasta or are just watching the calories and so are cutting back on carby portions, behold konjac noodles – also known as shirataki or no-calorie noodles – your new best friend.
+But what exactly is Konjac?
+How many calories do Konjac noodles contain?
 Are they different from kelp noodles?
-Is brown shirataki different from white – and most of all, are Konjac noodles healthy.
+Is brown shirataki different from white – and most of all, are Konjac noodles healthy?

 We answer all these questions and more below…